nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-* The implementation of the status field was adapted from this [project's implementation of a similar feature](https://github.com/AY2021S1-CS2103T-F11-3/tp/pull/124/files)
+* The implementation of the status field was adapted from this [project's implementation of a similar feature.](https://github.com/AY2021S1-CS2103T-F11-3/tp/pull/124/files)
+* HobbyList's User Guide is adapted from [AB-3's User Guide.](https://se-education.org/addressbook-level3/UserGuide.html)
+* HobbyList's Developer Guide is adapted from [AB-3's Developer Guide.](https://se-education.org/addressbook-level3/DeveloperGuide.html)

 --------------------------------------------------------------------------------------------------------------------